-The group has positive reserves of \pounds 7,613k; being net assets of \pounds 9,421k offset by pension liabilities of \pounds 1,808k.
+The group has positive reserves of £9,635k against a targeted reserve of £9330k.
 As part of its normal finance control, the College seeks to hold liquid reserves equivalent to three months trading.
-Presently, this would normally equate to a reserve of \pounds 4.7m.
+Presently, this would normally equate to a reserve of £5.1m.